hyperledger/besu-docs/docs/Concepts/Node-Keys.md

 The enode URL format is `enode://<id>@<host:port>` where:

 * `<id>` is the node public key, excluding the initial 0x.
-* `<host:port>` is the host and port the bootnode is listening on for P2P peer discovery.
+* `<host:port>` is the host and port the bootnode is listening on for P2P discovery.
 Specify the host and port using the [`--p2p-host`](../Reference/CLI/CLI-Syntax.md#p2p-host) and [`--p2p-port`](../Reference/CLI/CLI-Syntax.md#p2p-port) options.
 The default host is `127.0.0.1` and the default port is `30303`.